xarvex/lazy-load.nvim/README.md

 It is highly recommended to have a separate location where plugins are loaded, as it will allow you to require this plugin at the top scope.

-This example will be using [lazy.nvim](https://github.com/folke/lazy.nvim), if you would like to see another module loader you are welcome to contribute.
+This example will be using [lazy.nvim], if you would like to see another module loader you are welcome to contribute.

 For a more practical example see my full [configuration](https://gitlab.com/dotfyls/neovim).